National Security and Intelligence Review Agency Act (S.C. 2019, c. 13, s. 2)

 (2) A member may be appointed to the Review Agency only after consultation by the Prime Minister with

-(b) the leader of every caucus and of every recognized group in the Senate;
+• (b) the Leader or Facilitator of every recognized party or parliamentary group in the Senate;

 (3) Each member of the Review Agency must be appointed to hold office during good behaviour for a term not exceeding five years.